UBC-STAT/stat-538/docs/group-project-page.md

 #### Introduction

 The instructions for this section are the same in your proposal.
-Just be sure to improve this section by incorporating feedback, and changing things based on your own improved understanding of the project (now that more time has passed since the proposal).
+Just be sure to improve this section by incorporating feedback received from peers and instructor, and changing things based on your own improved understanding of the project (now that more time has passed since the proposal).